A Maximum Problem of S.-T. Yau for Variational p-Capacity: Three Lemmas and Their Proofs

-In order to prove Theorem \ref{t1} and Corollary \ref{c1}, we will not only keep in mind the iso-capacitary/isoperimetric inequality (\ref{e15})/(\ref{e15e}) which shows that the volume radius serves as a sharp lower bound of the variational $p$ capacity radius and the surface radius, but also explore the optimal upper bounds of these two geometric quantities in terms of the semidiameter, the mean radius, the $p-1$ integral mean curvature radius, and the graphic ADM mass radius; see the coming-up next five lemmas.
-In short, under certain conditions on $A$ (and its boundary $\partial A$ as well as its interior $A^\circ$), $1<p<n$, $H(\partial A,\cdot)$ and $f$, we will build the following decisive radius tree
+In order to prove Theorem \ref{t1} and Corollary \ref{c1}, we will not only keep in mind the iso-capacitary/isoperimetric inequality (\ref{e15})/(\ref{e15e}) which shows that the volume radius serves as a sharp lower bound of the variational $p$-capacity radius and the surface radius, but also explore the optimal upper bounds of these two geometric quantities in terms of the semidiameter and the mean radius; see the coming-up next three lemmas.
+In short, under certain conditions on $A$ and its boundary $\partial A$ we will build up the following decisive radius tree for $p\in (1,n)$: